Vuillecard/Data_collection_EP4A/README.md

 apt-get install audacity
 '''

 Then on the main video you need to find the frame of the flash ( first frame that contain the flash) in the main video.
-Note: the frame number is at the top left corner. try to Be as precise as possible.
+Note: the frame number is at the top left corner. try to be as precise as possible.

 Warning in some session we miss and do it twice thus two beep sound !